bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 #### Accepting

+All mapping results live in `.web_cache/` until explicitly accepted.
+Nothing is written to the canonical output directory until you click Accept.
 Clicking Accept on a result card:
-- Copies all outputs to the canonical output directory.
+- Copies all outputs to the canonical output directory (`<out_dir>/<FIRE_NUMBER>/`).
 - Writes a `_params.yaml` file with the full parameter record and ML area estimate.
 - Logs parameters to `accepted_params.csv` (feeds the learning system).
 - Clears the results gallery and serial cache files.
 - Shows a confirmation dialog if overwriting a previously accepted result.

+Re-cropping or re-mapping a previously accepted fire does not affect the accepted results on disk.
+You can freely change padding and re-run with different parameters -- the accepted output is only overwritten when you accept a new result.

 ### Navigation